 How can this be stopped

 Have you heard the famous saying, “ When in the Rome, do as the Romans do“.
-This means try to cast yourself into the place where you visit.
-This doesn’t mean that you give up your own culture but there is no harm in adopting the positive ethical practices of the place.
+It means to try to cast yourself into the place where you visit.
+It doesn’t mean that you give up your own culture but there is no harm in adopting the positive ethical practices of the place.
 This way, you will only enrich your own culture, and consequently, your country.
 Once you are all mingled, this pre-judged notional habit may fade away, hopefully soon.

 Being an Indian who is now living in London city from last one year, I observed some daily life incidents and cultural habits which made me feel more civilized as a human.
 Undoubtedly, I have a rich culture as an Indian ( the whole world has made a peace with this fact 🙂 ).
-But I am of the opinion that learning shouldn’t be stopped, so I open-heartedly welcome whatever good this country has, to offer me.
+But I believe that learning shouldn’t be stopped, so I open-heartedly welcome whatever good this country has, to offer me.

 By rules or by will

 As children, we are taught basic civic rules towards the society and people; greeting other people, be softspoken, help the elderly in need, give your seat to pregnant women or needier, throw garbage in the bin, do not spit on the road and more stuff like this.
 But somehow, while growing up, we sometimes tend to overlook these teachings.